vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/CoM Weekly.md

 $2,400 due every month
 Half furnished: fridge, microwave, couch, no lights, no storage, no internet Kenneth is between 5'7 - 5'10

+Seed used: 9:04 PM Tue Sep 03 2024 84
+Trying for a normal day but something abnormal happens Ewen and the Crew looks for furniture